jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

   - what you think I should do?

   ==============  ============== ==============
-  what I want     your thoughts  what happens
+  what I want     your thoughts  my actions
   ==============  ============== ==============
   :green:`yes`    :green:`yes`   :green:`yes`
   :green:`yes`    :red:`no`      :green:`yes`